 How often are results made available?
 Leapfrog publishes findings from the Leapfrog Hospital Survey starting in July each year, and monthly through February.
-From time to time, Leapfrog also releases topical reports on the results of the Survey, offering trends and insights on areas such as maternity care and high-risk surgeries.
+From time to time, Leapfrog also releases topical reports on the results of the Survey, offering trends and insights on areas such as maternity care.
 All results are publicly available on the website.

 How do I communicate with patients who have questions about our Survey results?
 Health care consumers are increasingly becoming concerned with the quality and safety of care they receive at hospitals and are using this information to make a decision on where to seek care.
 To help patients interpret your Leapfrog Hospital Survey results, refer them to your hospital’s detail page that can be accessed from www.LeapfrogGroup.org/Compare-Hospitals.
 This will allow patients to see where your hospital has demonstrated strong performance and where there is room for improvement.
 For areas in which your hospital scores poorly, assure your patients that you recognize this is an area of concern and illustrate what steps you are actively taking to improve the care you provide.
 Patients deserve full transparency from the hospitals in which they trust their lives and will likely be skeptical if they see your hospital has Declined to Respond to some or all of the Leapfrog Hospital Survey.
 We hope that you will respond to requests from patients to participate in the voluntary Survey, and escalate this request to your hospital leadership if appropriate.
 Finally, you can also encourage patients who have additional questions to contact Leapfrog directly at email@example.com.